infiniloop/yii2-backuprestore/README.md

 ===================
 Database Backup and Restore functionality

-This extension is base in:
-https://github.com/spanjeta/yii2-backup and other yii1 similar backup-restore extensions I converted to yii2 and made it more intuitive using the Kartik extensions.
+A fork of open-ecommerce/yii2-backuprestore which in turn is based on: https://github.com/spanjeta/yii2-backup and other yii1 similar backup-restore extensions Converted to yii2 and made more intuitive using the Kartik extensions.

 Demo